takkun-mint/FallGuysTools/README.md

   ## ChangeLog (English) <br>

+  ○ 4.99.12 <br>
+    ・ Fixed a bug that caused the game inactivity warning indicator to remain after the start of a round. <br>
+    ・ In rounds where a clear ratio is set, the number of qualify/eliminate number of is displayed on the main screen and external display before the start of the round. <br>
+    (*Due to the above changes, the position of the ping indicator has been changed.) <br>
+    ・ Fixed an issue where an error would occur when trying to retrieve creative information with creative code variables initialized when starting Fall Guys. <br>
+    ・ Fixed a problem with the "TIME" display when in the Fall Guys main menu. <br>
+    ・ The elapsed time display, which is displayed as an alternative when round game rules are not available, is now recalculated from the elapsed time of the round after the round is over. <br>
+    ・ Fixed a problem in which some text was not changed to the localization specified by the game. <br>

   ○ 4.99.11 <br>
     ・ In environments where some content information cannot be parsed, the specification has been changed so that only the necessary files among the content files are received from GitHub in the event that parsing fails. <br>
-    ・ (*When using the above, names and some text of non-Japanese and non-English rounds will not be localized to match the content.) <br>
+    (*When using the above, names and some text of non-Japanese and non-English rounds will not be localized to match the content.) <br>
     ・ Fixed a problem in which an error occurred when reflecting some text from a content file when loading a round, causing the information to be retrieved from the database again. <br>
     ・ Fixed a problem in which Tools could not be closed in environments where some content information could not be analyzed, and even if it was closed, it continued to operate as a background process and could not be started. <br>
     ・ When Tools switches to background processing to prevent termination during processing, the specification has been changed to force termination after a certain period of time has elapsed even if the processing is not finished. <br>